LoadStringA function (winuser.h)

-Loads a string resource from the executable file associated with a specified module, copies the string into a buffer, and appends a terminating null character or returns a read-only pointer to the string resource itself.
+Loads a string resource from the executable file associated with a specified module and either copies the string into a buffer with a terminating null character or returns a read-only pointer to the string resource itself.

 int LoadStringA( HINSTANCE hInstance, UINT uID, LPSTR lpBuffer, int cchBufferMax );

 A handle to an instance of the module whose executable file contains the string resource.
 To get the handle to the application itself, call the GetModuleHandle function with NULL.